 Was-It Number Three: Was it your dad dying at an early age?

-Several months ago, I had my DNA tested.
+Two years ago, I had my DNA tested.
 I learned what I have long suspected — that Dad was not my biological father.
-(I plan to write about this someday.)
 I found that my father was a truck driver who lived in Chicago at the time.
 He likely met my seventeen-year-old mom while she was working at The Hub, a now-defunct truck stop in Bryan, Ohio.
-I have a half-brother in Michigan.
+I have half-brothers and sisters in Michigan.
 Talk about messing up your ancestry tree.

 Was-It Number Four: Was it your mom committing suicide?